zhiming99/rpc-frmwrk/README.md

 2. [`Here`](https://github.com/zhiming99/rpc-frmwrk/tree/master/test/stress) is an example of `ridlc` generated project.

 #### Dependency
-This project depends on the following 3rd-party packags to build:
+This project depends on the following 3rd-party packags at runtime:
 1. `dbus-1.0 (dbus-devel)`
 2. `libjson-cpp (jsoncpp-devel)`
 3. `lz4 (lz4-devel)`